Vital Records Online

 Order with confidence

-Oklahoma Death Certificates
+Oklahoma Death Certificate

-Learn how to order Oklahoma Death Certificates from the Oklahoma State Department of Health (OSDH).
+Learn how to order Oklahoma Death Certificate from the Oklahoma State Department of Health (OSDH).
 The processing time varies depending on the request method, from 10 to 11 weeks for mail requests.
 The state fee is $15.00 per certified copy.
 Requests made online have additional service fees.
 Only authorized individuals can request certified copies according to Oklahoma state law.

-You can now order Oklahoma death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Oklahoma death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Oklahoma State Department of Health (OSDH) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself by phone or by mail through the OSDH by following the specific steps and meeting certain requirements.
 Be sure to confirm and review the costs, eligibility, requirements, and current processing times before proceeding with your application to ensure a smooth and accurate submission.

 Ordering with VRO